grunitech/express-_basics_demo/readme.md

    The first, builds the typesript code into javasript code,  and will take from the ts files from "/src" (due to the "rootDir" configuration we set in step 14) and put it in "/dist" (due to the "outDir" configuration we set in step 13))

    The second, runs the result javascript code of "app.js" in "./dist" directory.

+Git set initial commit (note: in step 2 we set up the git with git init)

+17. git add .
+    adds to the next commit the files that were changes except those specified in ".gitignore" or in a
+    directory (folder) which specifed in ".gitignore"

+18. git commit -m "initial commit" do a commit with the message "initial commit"

+Run the project

+19. mkdir src
+    (In Mac) create a folder named "src" in current path

+20. mkdir dist
+    (In Mac) create a folder named "dist" from current path

+21. cd src
+    (In both Mac and Windows) enter the directory "src"

+22. touch app.ts
+    (In Mac) create a file named "app", in the directory "src" since an extension was specified will be ".ts"

+23. cd ..
+    exit the current dirctory to the one above it

+24. npm run build
+    see step 15, for further explanation.

+25. npm run start
+    see step 16, for further explanation.